openspim/openspim.github.io/Timelapse_Registration.md

 `The total number of correspondence candidates was: `<font color=red>`1388`</font>
 `The ratio is: `<font color=red>`96%`</font>

-The 10 views are thrown together in one pile and correspondances for all pair-wise combinations are established.
-See [here](Registration#Output "wikilink") for more detailed discussion.
-Most view pairs have correspondances apart from TL00\_Angle1 and TL06\_Angle0.
-Altogether the two sets of angles across two timepoints are tied together by 1332 correspondances and the RANSAC inlier ratio is excellent - 96%. *Note that this is particularly possible for Drosophila which does not grow across time displacing the beads.*
+The 10 views are thrown together in one pile and correspondences for all pair-wise combinations are established.
+See [here](Registration#Output) for more detailed discussion.
+Most view pairs have correspondences apart from TL00_Angle1 and TL06_Angle0.
+Altogether the two sets of angles across two timepoints are tied together by 1332 correspondences and the RANSAC inlier ratio is excellent - 96%. *Note that this is particularly possible for Drosophila which does not grow across time displacing the beads.*

 `Fixing tile spim_TL06_Angle0.tif (id = 0)`
 `Fixing tile spim_TL06_Angle1.tif (id = 1)`